sinhagaurav/Optimization_Methods/README.md

-# PolyInterp
+# Optimization_Methods
-A library of polynomial interpolation methods written in Python
+A library of methods written in Python to use optimization techniques in different kinds of problems.